Guide to The Moneylenders Act in Singapore 2026

 You are protected

-The Moneylenders Act includes strict rules to protect borrowers from unethical behaviour.
-Here’s what licensed moneylenders are not allowed to do:
+The framework for moneylenders regulations and rights includes strict rules to protect borrowers from unethical behaviour.
+Here's what licensed moneylenders are not allowed to do:

-• Withhold your personal documents: They cannot keep your NRIC, passport, driver’s licence, or any other ID as “collateral.”
+Withhold your personal documents: They cannot keep your NRIC, passport, driver's licence, work permit, or any other ID as “collateral.”

-• Ask for your Singpass or Corppass login details: This is illegal.
-Never share your password with anyone.
+Ask for your Singpass or Corppass login details: This is completely illegal.
+Never share your security credentials with anyone.

-• Grant unsolicited loans (Section 30): A licensed moneylender cannot give you a loan unless you first apply for it in writing.
-If someone suddenly transfers money into your account and demands repayment, that’s a major red flag.
+Grant unsolicited loans (Section 30): A licensed moneylender cannot give you a loan unless you first apply for it in writing.
+If someone suddenly transfers money into your account and demands repayment, it is an illegal scam tactic.

 These protections are in place to ensure you're treated fairly and to keep shady, illegal practices out of the system.

 If you encounter any suspicious or unethical behaviour from a moneylender, you should report it immediately.
-Call the Ministry of Law at 1800 2255 529, or submit a report through their official feedback form.
+Call the Ministry of Law's Registry of Moneylenders at 1800 2255 529, or submit an official report through their website's feedback form.

 In short: The Moneylenders Act protects borrowers

-The Moneylenders Act is there to protect everyday Singaporeans from falling into debt traps.
+The moneylenders act Singapore is there to protect everyday individuals from falling into unmanageable debt traps.
 It ensures that if you need to borrow money, you can do so safely, legally, and with full transparency.
-Before taking a loan, always verify the lender, understand your repayment obligations, and know your rights.
+Before taking a loan, always verify the lender against MinLaw's official registry list, understand your repayment obligations, and know your rights.
 A little homework now can save you a lot of stress later.

 SingSaver Team